 GPU support: Graphics card included (GTX 1070, 1080, RX580) | Connectivity: Thunderbolt 3 | Power Supply: 450W | Weight: 4.42 pounds

 Going back to the GPU, the one we’re focusing on right now has Gigabyte’s own GTX 1070 mini.
-Despite the small form factor, it has the same performance as the full size 1070.
-As for ports, you get HDMI 2.0, Displayport 1.4 and two DVI ports from the GPU itself.
-Apart from that, we have the usual thunderbolt 3 port, four USB 3.0 ports (one of which has quick-charge support for your phone).
+Despite the small form factor, it has the same performance as the full-sized 1070.
+As for ports, you get HDMI 2.0, Displayport 1.4, and two DVI ports from the GPU itself.
+Apart from that, we have the usual Thunderbolt 3 port, four USB 3.0 ports (one of which has quick-charge support for your phone).

-Overall, the Aorus gaming box is an easy recommendation.
+Overall, the Aorus gaming box is an easy recommendation as it is quite simply, one of the best overall external graphics cards exclosures you can buy.
 It’s small, portable, designed well and the performance truly delivers.
 Support is also not an issue as the Gaming box will work with dozens of laptops.
 The only issue here is upgrading the GPU down the line.
 Sure, the GTX 1070 is a great performer for now but in the future, it might not be up to par.
-The GPU can be removed but it only has support for small sized cards like the 1070 mini inside.
+The GPU can be removed but it only has support for small-sized cards like the 1070 mini inside.

 2. Razer Core X